Jutho/KrylovKit.jl/docs/src/man/reallinear.md

 However, KrylovKit.jl admits a different approach, where the original representation of vectors is kept, and the inner product is simply replaced by its real part.
 KrylovKit.jl offers specific methods for solving linear systems and eigenvalue systems in this way.
-For linear problems, this is implemented using `reallinsolve`:
+For linear problems and least square problems, this is implemented using `reallinsolve` and `reallssolve`:

 ```@docs
 reallinsolve
+reallssolve
 ```

 In the case of eigenvalue systems, a similar method `realeigsolve` is available.
 In this